CrossEye/Notebook/README.md

 Notebook is a clean, uncluttered theme for TiddlyWiki.

+It was forked from https://nicolas.petton.fr/tw/notebook.html.
+Nicolas did all the work.
+I'm just hosting a copy.

 - The theme is responsive and comes with mobile support through the included `notebook-mobile` plugin.
 - Notebook comes with 3 default colour palettes, a grey, beige and dark one.
 To switch